Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 ## (Q1) Diffusion, Diffusion constant, and Diffusion time (30 pts)

  In the class you were introduced to diffusion both qualitatively.
- In this question you will additionally explore diffusion quantitatively.
+ In this question you will additionally explore diffusion both qualitatively and quantitatively.

 First let's warm up: